- See list of branches

 $ git branch

-Adding the -r option will list the remote tracking branches as well.
+Adding the -r option will also list the remote tracking branches.
 Adding the -a option will show both remote and local branches.

 $ git branch <branchname>